Quivers and the Adams spectral sequence: Integral homology

 into the unseparated Grothendieck derived category of \cite[\S 6.4]{patchkoria2021adams}.
 Often, instead of working with the latter, it is more convenient to work with synthetic spectra constructed in \cref{section:synthetic_spectra_based_on_quivers}, as they are canonically symmetric monoidal.
-The following shows that in our case, the two are equivalent.
+In this short section we show that in our case the two are equivalent: